LAGI 2020 Fly Ranch

 Explorer and environmentalist

-David de Rothschild is an explorer environmentalist, eternal optimist.
+David de Rothschild is an explorer, environmentalist, and an eternal optimist.
 Driven by his immeasurable curiosity for the natural world, he has ventured to some of the most remote and fragile ecosystems on our planet in order to bring widespread attention and innovative solutions to urgent global environmental issues.
-With numerous adventures, several books, a TV series, alongside being recognized by UNEP as Climate hero and National Geographic as an Emerging Explorer, David is always debating, collaborating, and innovating solutions for a more sustainable planet and driving individuals and groups alike to unlock their human potential and dream big.
+With numerous adventures, several books, and a TV series, alongside being recognized by UNEP as Climate hero and National Geographic as an Emerging Explorer, David is always debating, collaborating, and innovating solutions for a more sustainable planet and driving individuals and groups alike to unlock their human potential and dream big.

 Head of Design, Arizona State University